vishu2724/edustack-frontend/README.md

 # EduStack – Course Selling Platform (Frontend)
+A full-stack course selling platform with role-based access control (Admin/User) and secure JWT-based authentication.

 This repository contains the **frontend** of the full-stack **EduStack – Course Selling Platform** built using **React, Vite, and Tailwind CSS**.